-Fildas Trading entered the 2016 top directly on the 355th place, the best-ranked of the 8 Romanian newcomers.
+Fildas Trading entered the 2016 top directly on the 355th place, leading the top of the 8 Romanian newcomers.
 According to Coface, the company recorded a turnover of 533 million EUR in 2016, up 44.4% compared to the previous year, a profit of 20.7 million EUR, 49.3% higher than 2015, and a number of 773 employees, up 8.6% compared to the previous year.

 Romania has 65 companies in this ranking, compared to 63 in the previous year, holding the fourth place in the region.
 Poland, ranked first, has 168 companies in the top, while Hungary and the Czech Republic, the countries ranked on the other two places, have 75 and 71 companies respectively.